'Hello' from Brett Toombs, Head of Middle School

 Year 6 and 7 sports

 Students participate together in a program catered for their age groups and abilities with a variety of mixed gender team sports including Oz Tag, AFL, Newcomb, Softball, Cricket and Futsal.

-Training and competing in Junior Secondary School (JSS) Inter-school sports in terms 3 and 4.
+Training and competing in Junior Secondary Sport (JSS) interschool sports competition in Terms 3 and 4.
 Sports include:

 - AFL (boys)

 District competitions are also part of the Middle School sports program for participating students.

 The school has maintained a high standard in JSS sport in recent years with our Touch Football, Netball, Soccer, Volleyball, and Basketball teams in particular, playing in semi-finals and grand finals.